raspberrypilearning/flower-generator/en/step_6.md

 + Experiment with adding new petal costumes and see what you can come up with.

-+ What happens if you try a non-filled-in shape like a square?
++ What happens if you try out a shape which is not filled in, such as a square?

 ![screenshot](images/flower-square-petal.png)